 The pocket coil layer is divided into three comfort zones: above the shoulder, back, and beneath the hips.
-Our coil layer includes pocket coils of various thicknesses (gauges).
-The higher the gauge, the thinner the coils.
-Higher gauge coils provide softer contouring support, while lower gauge coils provide firmer support.
 The pocketed coil layer offers firm support to your back and softer support to your shoulders and hips.

 Stiff foams border the coil layer forming the bed’s perimeter.
 Mattresses often sag at the edges because of the pressure applied while getting in and out of bed.
 But the stiff foam provides firmer edge support to our AS5 hybrid.

 The last layer is an inch thick base layer of firm foam.
 This firm foam boosts the bed’s durability.
-Like all our other mattresses, our AS5 hybrid is also backed by a 20-year warranty covering sagging greater than 0.75 inches.
+Like all our other mattresses, our AS5 hybrid is also backed by a 20-year warranty covering sagging greater than an inch.

-Our AS5 hybrid also comes with a risk-free 100-night sleep trial.
-If the mattress doesn’t suit your sleep needs, we arrange its pick-up from your home and issue you a full refund.
-We either donate the mattress to a local charity or responsibly recycle it.
+Our AS5 Hybrid also comes with a risk-free 100-night sleep trial.
+If the mattress doesn’t suit your sleep needs after 30 nights, we’ll help you find an organization to donate the bed to and issue you a full refund.
 The AS5 hybrid is available in six standard sizes.